 Demonstrates control, strength, and dexterity to manipulate objects Preparation - Prepare colored rice by mixing a few drops of food coloring with 1/4 cup of white vinegar in a clean glass jar.
 Add 1/2 cup of uncooked white rice.
 Seal the jar and shake vigorously until the rice is evenly coated.
 Place the jar on a flat surface and let it sit for about five minutes.
 Drain the rice over a sink and pour it onto newspaper to dry for about 30 minutes (preferably in a sunny location).
 Repeat for other colors.
 Store the dry dyed rice in resealable plastic bags.
-Draw or trace the outline of a bowl or another shape for each child.
+Draw or trace the outline of a bowl or another shape for the children to use in the center.

 Activity - Children create rice mosaics by gluing rice to fill the area within the outline of the simple object.
-They use their fingers, spoons and chopsticks to add the rice to their mosaics.
 This activity may take more than one session, so plan to store the unfinished projects in a safe place to dry.
 Display the finished products on the classroom wall or in the hall for others to enjoy.